ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-persist/persist-model.md

 - /learn/ballerina-persist/persist-model/
 ---

-Within a Ballerina project, the data model should be defined in a separate bal file under the `persist` directory.
-This file is not considered part of the Ballerina project and is used only for the data model definition.
+Within a Ballerina project, the data model should be defined in a separate BAL file under the `persist` directory.
+This file is not considered as a part of the Ballerina project and is used only for the data model definition.

-## EntityType Definition
+## The `EntityType` definition

-An EntityType is defined using `SimpleType` and `EntityType` fields.
+An `EntityType` is defined using the `SimpleType` and `EntityType` fields.

 ```ballerina
 type SimpleType ()|boolean|int|float|decimal|string|byte[]|time:Date|time:TimeOfDay|time:Utc|time:Civil;